How the Soviet Concorde crashed and burned

 After stealing the show at the biggest event in the aviation industry in 1971, the Tu-144 did it again in 1973, but due to tragedy rather than triumph.

 The rivals were once again squaring off.
-The Concorde completed its demonstration first, without a hitch, but the Tupolev put on a far more audacious show, with twists and turns that proved to be fatal: the aircraft broke up in midair and crashed

-into the village of Goussainville, killing six on board and eight on the ground.
+Concorde completed its demonstration first, without a hitch, but the Tupolev put on a far more audacious show, with twists and turns that proved to be fatal: the aircraft broke up in midair and crashed into the village of Goussainville, killing six on board and eight on the ground.

-The ill-fated TU-144 shortly before it exploded and crashed.
-Credit: Keystone/Hulton Archive/Getty Images

-An outlandish conspiracy theory claims the Tupolev crashed to avoid collision with a french Mirage fighter that was trying to photograph it

-, but Grinberg is quick to dismiss it: "The Mirage had nothing to do with that crash.
+An outlandish conspiracy theory claims the Tupolev crashed to avoid collision with a french Mirage fighter that was trying to photograph it, but Grinberg is quick to dismiss it: "The Mirage had nothing to do with that crash.
 It was just speculation to divert attention from the real cause, which was drastic maneuvering of the Tu-144 that exceeded allowable stress limits."

-of the crash shows the Tupolev going into a nosedive, presumably to reignite the engines after they had flamed out.
+Footage of the crash shows the Tupolev going into a nosedive, presumably to reignite the engines after they had flamed out.
 Under too much pressure, the wings broke off.

-"The pilots attempted to impress the public and the world's press, to show that the Soviet plane could be 'sexier' than the more conservative display of the Concorde.
+"The pilots attempted to impress the public and the world's press, to show that the Soviet plane could be 'sexier' than the more conservative display of Concorde.
 That's quite clear from the footage."

 55 flights

 That was the start of a downward spiral from which the Tu-144 never recovered.
-The Paris crash delayed the Soviet program by four years, allowing the Concorde to enter service first.
+The Paris crash delayed the Soviet program by four years, allowing Concorde to enter service first.
 But it didn't entirely convince the Soviets that the plane needed more testing.

 "Political priorities to overcome the West, no matter what, obviously played a negative role, as they favored rushing over proper scheduling in a highly challenging and complicated field," said Grinberg.

-Aeroflot used the Tu-144 to serve the rather obscure two-hour route between Moscow and Alma Ata (now Almaty), then capital of Kazhakstan, chosen because it passed over sparsely populated areas.
+Aeroflot used the Tu-144 to serve the rather obscure two-hour route between Moscow and Alma Ata (now Almaty), then capital of Kazakhstan, chosen because it passed over sparsely populated areas.
 But the weekly flights were mostly half-empty and the plane ended up transporting more cargo and mail than people.
-The service was canceled
+The service was canceled after six months.

-In its short life as a passenger plane -- only 55 return flights

--- the Tu-144 suffered hundreds of failures, many of them inflight, ranging from depressurization to engine failure to blaring alarms that couldn't be switched off.
+In its short life as a passenger plane -- only 55 return flights -- the Tu-144 suffered hundreds of failures, many of them inflight, ranging from depressurization to engine failure to blaring alarms that couldn't be switched off.
 All sorts of stories have surfaced over the years about the plane's woes, including reports that passengers had to communicate through written notes because of the deafening noise.
-Perhaps more tellingly, each flight from Moscow could only depart after the aircraft had been personally inspected
+Perhaps more tellingly, each flight from Moscow could only depart after the aircraft had been personally inspected by the plane's designer, Alexei Tupolev himself.

 "The country as a whole was not ready to deploy planes like this.
 It had teething problems, it was not economical, and ultimately there was no real need for high-speed passenger transportation," said Grinberg.